 The Climber Connection Volume 3 campaign was developed by the NATE Member Services Committee in conjunction with the NATE Safety & Education Committee and is designed to provide specific resources and communicate the Association’s message directly to the industry’s workforce.

-Visit HERE to watch the NWSA Certification, Super Bowl LII Hype, NATE UNITE 2018 Recap and Dropped Object Prevention videos that were previously released as part of the Volume 3 edition of the Climber Connection Video Series.
+Visit HERE to watch the NWSA Certification, Super Bowl LII Hype, NATE UNITE 2018 Recap, Dropped Object Prevention, Tower Rescue and Tower Modifications videos that were previously released as part of the Volume 3 edition of the Climber Connection Video Series.

 For more information on NATE, visit www.natehome.com today.

 The National Association of Tower Erectors (NATE) today released the official results of the 2019 Board of Directors election.
 The Association announces that Randy Scott, President of Texoma Contracting, Inc. in Muskogee, Oklahoma was re-elected and will retain a seat on the NATE Board of Directors.

 NATE also announces that candidates Victor Drouin, President of Green Mountain Communications, Inc. in Pembroke, New Hampshire; Chris Mallon, President of TowerMRL, Inc. in Cottage Grove, Wisconsin; and Michael Young, Chief Operating Officer at Sioux Falls Tower & Communications in Sioux Falls, South Dakota were elected to serve as new members of the Board of Directors.